 Thinking of a staycation this summer?
 Whether you’re looking for a romantic escape or family adventure, Cheshire has something for everyone.
-Here’s our top 10 things to do on your trip…
+Here are our top 10 things to do on your trip…

 If you love a city filled with history and culture, this is a great day out for you.
-Wander around the vibrant streets and have a nosey in the variety of shops on offer, or see the city from above via a stroll along the Roman walls.
+Wander around the vibrant streets and have a nosey in the variety of shops on offer.
+See the city from above via a stroll along the Roman walls.

 2. Jodrell Bank Observatory

 Got a budding scientist to entertain?
 Jodrell Bank is a must-visit!
 Home to what was once the largest steerable telescope in the entire world, Jodrell Bank really is a national treasure.